-LBA Beginning Beekeeping Course Information
+LBA Beginning Beekeepers Course Information

 Loudoun Beekeepers Association offers its Beginning Beekeepers Course every winter.
 This course is an important outreach program designed to get more people interested in hobby beekeeping.
-If you have friends who have expressed an interest in beekeeping, please pass on the information below.
+If you have friends who have expressed an interest in beekeeping, please pass along the information below.

 Mentor Field Day